LEARNAcademy/syllabus/apartment-app/backend/devise.md

 EDITOR="code --wait" bin/rails credentials:edit
 ```

-This command will open a new window in VS Code.
+This command will open a new window in VS Code and pause the terminal operations.
 It may ask for your permission to open file.
 This is normal and full permission can be granted.

 The new file in VS Code will resemble the file below.
 (The secret_key_base will be different.)